Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What About Side Effects?

-Researchers believe that the arsenic in rice water is caused by farming chemicals and water irrigation supplies used to grow rice [8].
+The arsenic is believed to originate from farming chemicals and irrigation supplies used in rice cultivation [8].

 FAQs